 Marina Bay is a place that is bound to fascinate you with its modern style architectures.
 The night there is nothing short of magical.
-You can experience skywalk over the gardens.
+You can experience a skywalk over the gardens.
 Encounter climate-controlled conservatories and make your children learn about greenhouses.

 20. National Museum of Singapore

-If you want to know more about the history of Singapore, the head to the National Museum.
+If you want to know more about the history of Singapore, head to the National Museum.
 It is the oldest museum in Singapore and it contains a wide array of exhibits and artifacts.